Mohamed-Abbas-Homani/BashNotesApp/README.md

 - **Read Aloud:** Listen to your notes using the espeak tool.
 - **Export to File:** Save your notes to a file for backup or sharing.
 - **Copy to Clipboard:** Copy a specific note to the clipboard.
+- **Automatic Updates Check:** Update your current version with auto-update feature.

 ## Prerequisites